Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 The last attack finally winded him to the point he couldn’t stand.
 The vgork staggered, sagged, then crashed to the deck without Ian ever laying a finger on him.
 Ian squatted down next to him and patted the big guy’s sweaty neck in a friendly way.
 "Stay down, mate.
 You’re in a different league now."

-With a whining sound, the vgork gave up. *"...Urrgh…"*
+With a whining sound, the vgork gave up. *"...Urrgh..."*

 "Now, seriously, what was all that abou--Bruuk!
 Your chew-toy has had enough, mate."

 The Gaoian shot Ian a briefly mutinous look, but then reined it in.
 He let go of his beaten adversary and rose to two-paw. "...Right, yeah.
 Sarry."

 The bar was vacated.
 The locals had fled, the staff had escaped out the back door, and the tables were knocked over.
 No serious damage, but Ian knew what came next.
-Station security had already had a word with him to no effect, which meant any second…
+Station security had already had a word with him to no effect, which meant any second...

 Yup.
 The bitch from the welcoming party strode in, with a team of *much* better-equipped goons behind her.
 Still no sign of a *real* weapon, but those pulse rifles pack a much heavier punch than the pistols.
-Enough to knock a tooth out or concuss, or….
+Enough to knock a tooth out or concuss, or....

 Oh.
 No. That subtle electric whine, right on the upper limit of hearing, *felt* rather than heard.
 Fully charged capacitors.
 Yeah, that’d be enough to fling Ian across the room and leave him with some internal bleeding, then.